 Chinese bride & groom cupcakes

-Bluprint member and cupcake artist SweetBig modeled this beautiful Chinese couple as part of the course Global Cupcake Design with Sheryl Bito.
+Cupcake artist SweetBig modeled this beautiful Chinese couple as part of the class Global Cupcake Design with Sheryl Bito.
 By dressing the couple in traditional red, gold and black and adding ornate accents, these cupcake designs make the perfect addition to a Chinese New Year festivity.